reliablerascal/fl-legislation-app-postgres/README.md

 This work-in-progress repo develops the Jacksonville Tributary's interactive legislative dashboard based on my [revised data pipeline](https://github.com/reliablerascal/fl-legislation-etl).

 Here's the **[development version](https://mockingbird.shinyapps.io/fl-leg-app-postgres/)** of the web app, as described in this repo.
+See [changelog](docs/changelog.md) for updates in the alpha and beta versions.

 The app consists of the following visualizations:
 |Tab|Intended Audience|Description